How to Choose a Personal Locator Beacon or Satellite Messenger

 These devices require a paid annual or monthly subscription and transmit on a higher frequency (1610 MHz) to a commercial Rescue Coordination Center operated by Globalstar or Iridium.
 If you don't pay, you don't get rescued (It's interesting to note that even when you don't pay your mobile phone bill, you can still dial 911).

-If all I cared about was getting rescued when I pressed the SOS button, I would not have written this review because choosing a PLB instead of a SPOT would be a no-brainer, and I would be encouraging all of my friends to ditch their SPOTs and get a real PLB device.
-But it's more complex than that, and the additional features available with the SPOT devices reviewed here make them worth considering.
+If all we cared about was getting rescued when we pressed the SOS button, we would not have written this review because choosing a PLB instead of a satellite messenger would be a no-brainer.
+But it's more complex than that, and the additional features available with the SAT messenger devices make them worth considering.
+For example, the Garmin devices not only give you a confirmation that your rescue is on the way, but they also let you communicate key details to help the rescue.
+You can't do that with the ACR or SPOT devices.

 Table of Contents